omeid/go-resources/README.md

 var Assets = http.Dir("./public")
 ```
 Now when you build or run your project, you will have files directly served from `./public` directory.
-This is pretty helpful for development.

-To embed your resources, do
+And then to embed your resources, do

 ```sh
 $ resources -output="public_resources.go" -var="Assets" -tag="embed" public/*